asyncapi/training/VIDEO_1_SCRIPT.md

 # Video 1: What are APIs

 - What are APIs
-- Brief history of APIs (when and how APIs was born)
+- Brief history of APIs (when and how APIs were born)
 - Types of APIs
 - Benefits of APIs
 - Examples of APIs